|

 First off, I started watching my diet more closely, limiting sweets and potential trigger foods.
 Around 5/10/19 I started taking homeopathic thyroid support tabs to potentially help “bridge the gap” while healing.

 5/16/19 I brewed up a batch of Four Herb Tea and started dosing again.
-(This helped with my last round of psoriasis.)
+(This helped with my first round of psoriasis in 2015-2016.)

 natural psoriasis treatments